SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 Please use https://github.com/SCOREC/meshFields/issues to report any problems or ask questions.

-This guide walks through every step required to add a new shape function for an Omega\_h element topology (triangle, tetrahedron, quad, etc.).
+This guide walks through every step required to add a new shape function for an Omega\_h element topology (edge, triangle, quadrilateral, tetrahedron, etc.).
 The steps are:

 1. Define the **shape function struct** in `src/MeshField_Shape.hpp`